Your decision to someday help others through donation cannot be overruled by anyone else

 Why can’t family members decide?

 Because the law respects an individual’s choice to join the Registro de donantes de órganos de Michigan.
-Much like a will, you took action to document your decision to give life to others.
-Your family can’t reverse that, but their support in the process is still important and appreciated.
+You took action to document your decision to give life to others, and the law protects your decision.
+Your family can’t reverse it, but their support in the process is still important and appreciated.

 How is a family involved when their loved one is being evaluated for organ donation?